BrilliantPlugins/wp-geometa/README.md

 A WordPressy spatial foundation for WordPress.

 This is a plugin and a library for other plugins to use.
-It makes working with spatial data pretty much the same as working with any other metadata.
+It makes working with spatial data the same as working with any other metadata.

 Usage
 -----